HerodotusDev/trie-proofs/README.md

 # eth-trie-proofs

 A comprehensive proofs handler for Ethereum trie.
 Tested with various EIPs including Legacy, EIP-2930, EIP-1559, and EIP-4844.
+This repository exposes the proof building functionalities, and a CLI version.

 ## Features